LucaDiFiori/CPP---Module---00/README.md

     return 0;
 }
 ```
+#### *Note: Why do you need to write the type in the definition?
+- Inside the class, static int myStaticVar; is a declaration.
+It tells the compiler that the class has a static variable, but it doesn't allocate memory or provide an initial value.
+- Outside the class, when you write int MyClass::myStaticVar = 42;, this is the definition.
+In C++, definitions must specify the type to allocate memory for the static variable and optionally provide an initial value.

 #### 2 Static Member Functions
 Note: In a non member function i can't use the "this" ketword
 ```C++